Haptics in product design refers to how information can be communicated through the sense of touch using science and technology.

 A vibration is either an oscillating, reciprocating, or other periodic motion of a rigid or elastic body displaced from a position or state of equilibrium.

 Comparatively, the vibrotactile feedback system is simple, cheap, easily powered and controlled.
-It has been in use in many devices, for example, mobiles phones, steering wheels, game controllers, and smartwatches.
+It has been in use in many devices, for example, mobile phones, steering wheels, game controllers, and smartwatches.
 It requires hardly any tracking parameters and has a small power consumption.

 But the downside is that vibrating motors cannot stipulate the depth and diversity of sensations.
 It may be irritating as compared with other stimulators.
 Further vibration motors are difficult to miniaturize efficiently and could negatively affect ligaments and joints.